google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

 <div style="clear:both;"></div>

-Similarly, for the large screens, it's best to limit to maximum width of the forecast panel so it doesn't consume the whole screen width.
+Similarly, for the large screens it's best to limit to maximum width of the forecast panel so it doesn't consume the whole screen width.

 <pre class="prettyprint">